 The Shire River Basin is Malawi’s single most important water resource, supporting the country’s key economic sectors including food production, transport, energy, tourism, agriculture and fisheries.
 The Shire River Basin Management Program (SRBMP) aims to increase sustainable social, economic and environmental benefits by effectively and collaboratively planning, developing and managing the Shire River Basin’s natural resources.
-LTS and consortium partners are implementing the first phase of the SRBMP by Malawi’s Ministry of Agriculture, Irrigation and Water Development.
-The World Bank financed project is being implemented to improve land and water management and protect and enhance the Shire River ecosystem, while providing livelihood benefits in target areas.
+LTS and consortium partners implemented the first phase of the SRBMP by Malawi’s Ministry of Agriculture, Irrigation and Water Development.
+The World Bank financed projectwas implemented to improve land and water management and protect and enhance the Shire River ecosystem, while providing livelihood benefits in target areas.

-The programme is made up of three components – Shire basin planning, catchment management and water related infrastructure – and the consortium is responsible for the catchment management component.
-In order to achieve its objectives, LTS is assisting the Government:
+The programme was made up of three components – Shire basin planning, catchment management and water related infrastructure – and the consortium was responsible for the catchment management component.
+In order to achieve its objectives, LTS assisted the Government to:

-This will aim to rehabilitate four catchments – Upper Lisungwi, Upper Wamkulumadzi, Kapichira Falls and Chingale – covering a combined area of approximately 133,000 ha.
-The consortium will develop methods to reduce soil erosion, utilise soil conservation methods and improve and diversify livelihoods.
+This aimed to rehabilitate four catchments – Upper Lisungwi, Upper Wamkulumadzi, Kapichira Falls and Chingale – covering a combined area of approximately 133,000 ha.
+The consortium developed methods to reduce soil erosion, utilise soil conservation methods and improve and diversify livelihoods.

-Some of the major challenges being faced in the Shire River Basin are deforestation in upper catchments & along river banks resulting from fuel wood harvesting, charcoal production and conversion of land to agricultural use.
+Some of the major challenges being faced in the Shire River Basin were deforestation in upper catchments & along river banks resulting from fuel wood harvesting, charcoal production and conversion of land to agricultural use.
 Droughts are frequent and there is high reliance on rain-fed agriculture which results in food insecurity in dry years.
-To address these issues, four sub-components involving planning, capacity development, water and soil interventions, small economic activities and ecological management are being implemented under Catchment Management.
+To address these issues, four sub-components involving planning, capacity development, water and soil interventions, small economic activities and ecological management were implemented under Catchment Management.